Freud's psychoanalytic theories: Anxiety and defense mechanisms

 Freud proposed a set of defense mechanisms in one's body.
-These set of defense mechanisms occur so one can hold a favorable or preferred view of themselves.
-For example, in a particular situation when an event occurs that violates one's preferred view of themselves, Freud stated that it is necessary for the self to have some mechanism to defend itself against this unfavorable event; this is known as defense mechanisms.
+This set of defense mechanisms occurs so that one can hold a favorable or preferred view of oneself.
+For example, in a particular situation when an event occurs that violates one's preferred view of oneself, Freud stated that it is necessary for the self to have some mechanism to defend itself against this unfavorable event; this is known as a defense mechanism.
 Freud's work on defense mechanisms focused on how the ego defends itself against internal events or impulses, which are regarded as unacceptable to one's ego.
 These defense mechanisms are used to handle the conflict between the id, the ego, and the superego.

-Freud noted that a major drive for people is the reduction of tension and the major cause of tension was anxiety.
+Freud noted that a major drive for people is the reduction of tension and the major cause of tension is anxiety.
 He identified three types of anxiety; reality anxiety, neurotic anxiety, and moral anxiety.
 Reality anxiety is the most basic form of anxiety and is based on the ego.
-It is typically based on the fear of real and possible events, for example, being bit by a dog or falling off of a roof.
-Neurotic anxiety comes from an unconscious fear that the basic impulses of the id will take control of the person, leading to eventual punishment from expressing the id's desires.
+It is typically based on the fear of real and possible events, for example, being bitten by a dog or falling off a roof.
+Neurotic anxiety comes from an unconscious fear that the basic impulses of the id will take control of the person, leading to eventual punishment for expressing the id's desires.
 Moral anxiety comes from the superego.
 It appears in the form of a fear of violating values or moral codes and appears as feelings like guilt or shame.